The

 Red Seal headphones were made by MESCO Manhattan Electric Supply

-middle of the road quality and sound circa 1925.
+Company, middle of the road quality and sound circa 1925.

-RMCA, later probably 1950's headphones look like a Trimm Featherweight
+RMCA, later probably 1950's headphones look like a Trimm

-housing brandes for RCA's marine division.
+Featherweight housing branded for RCA's marine division.

-Radioear these are low impedance headphones look like a Trimm design
+Radioear these are low impedance headphones look like a Trimm

-1940's or 50's.
+design 1940's or 50's.

 The REX, made by Trimm, inexpensive but good working 2000 ohm